qeoiruklavmle-ux/Midterm_EDA_Data_Bootcamp/README.md

 *	Noticeable slowdown after the early 2000s
     *	Growth mostly stays around ~1% or lower

+### Distribution of Labor Productivity Growth Rates Pre and Post 2000
 To further understand the nature of the slowdown, it is important to examine how the distribution of  growth rates has changed over time.
 Figure 2 shows the distribution of productivity growth rates throughout 1960 to 2024, where observations are more spread out and include a higher concentration of moderate-to-high growth outcomes.
 In contrast, Figure 3 shows the distribution in the later period (1996 - 2024), which appears more concentrated around lower growth rates and includes fewer high-growth observations.
 This visual comparison suggests a leftward shift in the distribution of productivity growth, indicating that the slowdown is not limited to a few periods but reflects a broader change across the entire distribution.

 Figure 2: Distribution of Productivity Growth Rates (1960 - 2024)